-109 May Ling Tan-Chow, 142.
+&lt;sup>29 May Ling Tan-Chow, 142.

-Christ, the body of Christ, Episcopal representatives of Christ, the disciplined exegesis of the canonical witnesses to Christ, the proclamation of the Word (the Logos related to Christ) and ecclesial control over the sacraments.
+They are concerned that the Spirit is quenched by ecclesial gatekeepers who insist that the Spirit works primarily through Christ, the body of Christ, Episcopal representatives of Christ, the disciplined exegesis of the canonical witnesses to Christ, the proclamation of the Word (the Logos related to Christ) and ecclesial control over the sacraments.
 As Asamoah-Gyadu notes, the leadership of charismatic churches castigate the traditional mission churches as "cold, dead, bookish and moribund institutions that had no sense of the supernatural".
 He adds that "The high level of clericalism and the routine process of incorporation into the church through the sacraments of infant baptism, confirmation and communion had created a large body of nominal Christians for whom religious experiences of the born-again type were alien."

 Instead, Pentecostals emphasize that the Spirit is not always controlled by the Word - as is evident in ecstatic forms of worship aided by audio-visual means, speaking in tongues, the role of dreams and visions, direct prophetic inspiration, healing ministries, deliverance or exorcism from evil spirits and a fascination with the extraordinary, the miraculous, the "supernatural".
-Indeed, the letter of the Word remains empty if the Spirit of the letter is not grasped.110
+Indeed, the letter of the Word remains empty if the Spirit of the letter is not grasped.

 In response, ecumenical theologians from so-called mainline churches may wonder whether claims for the presence of the Spirit in some manifestations of the Pentecostal movement are indeed referring to the Spirit of Christ.
-They call for a discernment of the spirits, together with a reading of the "signs of the time" through contextual analysis, in order to recognize the Holy Spirit, the Spirit of Christ.
-They may point to the danger that such claims often constitute little more than rival claims to exercise or impose religious authority and are open to abusive charismatic leadership, with specific reference to financial gains accumulated by excessively wealthy pastors and the entrenchment of positions of clerical power and authority.
+They call for a discernment of the spirits, together with a reading of the "signs"

-110 Ernst M. Conradie, "Ecumenical Perspective on Pentecostal Pneumatology" Missionalia 43:1 (63-81).
+&lt;sup>30 Ernst M. Conradie, "Ecumenical Perspective on Pentecostal Pneumatology" Missionalia 43:1 (63-81).